nys93/react-basic-project/jsxBabel/README.md

-#JSX
+## JSX

-- Extended grammar of JavaScript that is neither text nor HTML.
+Extended grammar of JavaScript that is neither text nor HTML.

-#BABEL
+## BABEL

-- JavaScript Complier
+JavaScript Complier <br/>
-  : A language interpreter, a program that translates one programming language into another.
+👉 A language interpreter, a program that translates one programming language into another.

 | JSX/Babel               | Summary                              |
 | ----------------------- | ------------------------------------ |